-ASTRON 3705

-Astronomical Techniques

-Course Information

-Meeting Time: Monday and Wednesday, 1:15 PM - 2:30 PM, Online

-Credits: 3

-Prerequisites: None

-Instructor Information

-Lecturer: Prof. Jeffrey Newman

-Office: 310 Allen Hall (though you won't find me there...)

-Office Hours: TBD

-Email: janewman@pitt.edu Phone: (412) 592-3853

-Textbook

-Practical Statistics for Astronomers, by Wall & Jenkins, Second Edition

-The textbook is available online through the University Library System at https://pitt.primo.exlibrisgroup.com/permalink/01PITT_INST/g3767I/alma9979140963406236

-From the PittCat record, you can click on either Ebook Central link in the white box, under "View Online"; or you can use the Cambridge University Press link at the bottom of the page (which will allow you to download the entire book as a zipfile of PDFs).

-Course Description

-Modern astrophysics relies heavily on advanced techniques for data analysis and the ability to deal with large datasets from survey projects.
-The principal aim of the course will be to provide practical experience with statistical techniques, obtained by applying them to state-of-the art astronomical datasets.
+ASTRON 3705 Astronomical Techniques Course Information Meeting Time: Monday and Wednesday, 1:00 PM - 2:15 PM, 106 Allen Hall (unless otherwise specified) Credits: 3 Prerequisites: None Instructor Information Lecturer: Prof. Jeffrey Newman Office: 310 Allen Hall Office Hours: TBD Email: janewman@pitt.edu Phone: (412) 592-3853 Textbook Practical Statistics for Astronomers, by Wall & Jenkins, Second Edition The textbook is available through the bookstore or online through the University Library System at https://pitt.primo.exlibrisgroup.com/permalink/01PITT\INST/g3767l/alma9979140963406236 From the PittCat record, you can click on either Ebook Central link in the white box, under "View Online".
+Course Description Current research in physics and astrophysics relies heavily on advanced techniques for data analysis and the ability to deal with large datasets.
+The principal aim of the course will be to provide practical experience with statistical methods, including but not limited to applications to astronomical data.
 It will cover topics such as data analysis techniques, interfacing with data files, statistics and machine learning methods, and experiment design.
 Some prior knowledge of astronomy will be helpful but will not be necessary for the class.
-However, students should have

-some prior experience with computer programming (language does not matter).
-This course is designed to be useful for students with both theoretical and observational interests.

-Course Objectives

-The principal goal of this course is for students to gain the skills needed to perform research in astrophysics (or physics) making use of measurements from data (in any fashion).
-Today, even theorists in astrophysics make frequent use of statistical "survey" datasets; this course should be helpful for anyone pursuing research.
-The emphasis will be on developing practical skills in applied statistics, data processing/interfacing, and programming, primarily through hands-on experience with all of these.
+However, students should have some prior experience with computer programming (language does not matter).
+This course is designed to be useful for both physics and astrophysics students with either theoretical or observational/experimental interests.
+Course Objectives The principal goal of this course is for students to gain the skills needed to perform research in astrophysics or physics that makes use of measurements from data (in any fashion, including interpretation).
+For example, even theorists in astrophysics make frequent use of statistical "survey" datasets; this course is intended to be helpful for anyone pursuing research.
+The emphasis will be on developing practical skills in applied statistics and machine learning, data processing/interfacing, and programming, primarily through hands-on experience with all of these.
 By the end of this course, you should be able to:

-- Apply a variety of statistical tests to measurements, and identify the correct test for the problem being faced - Apply Monte Carlo and resampling techniques to predict distributions of errors, estimate significances, etc. - Perform linear and nonlinear curve fitting - Apply maximum likelihood techniques and robust statistics to make measurements - Describe the basic functionality of astronomical imaging and spectroscopic instruments - Perform basic reductions of imaging data from the Hubble Space Telescope - Read in databases from a survey dataset, select objects of interest, and apply statistical methods to those data - Apply a few machine learning techniques for classification and regression (continuous variable prediction) - Perform data analysis, I/O, and plotting in the Python programming language If time allows, we will also cover basics of Fisher matrix, Markov Chain Monte Carlo, and/or broader sets of machine learning techniques.
-Overall, roughly 20% of the content of the class is specific to astrophysics, while the rest should be useful to any student who will need to apply or understand statistical results in their research.
-The capstone of the course is for students to undertake original research projects applying statistical or machine learning methods to a problem (which may be related to but should not be identical to their current research effort).
+- Apply a variety of statistical tests to measurements, and identify the correct test for the problem being faced - Apply Monte Carlo and resampling techniques to predict distributions of errors, estimate significances, etc. - Perform linear and nonlinear curve fitting - Apply maximum likelihood techniques and utilize robust statistics to make measurements - Describe the basic functionality of astronomical imaging and spectroscopic instruments - Perform basic reductions of imaging data from the Hubble Space Telescope - Read in data files from existing datasets, select objects/items of interest, and apply statistical methods to those data - Apply a few machine learning techniques for both classification and regression (continuous variable prediction) - Perform data analysis, I/O, and plotting in the Python programming language If time allows, we will also cover basics of Fisher matrix, Markov Chain Monte Carlo, and/or broader sets of machine learning techniques.
+Overall, roughly 10-20% of the content of the class is specific to astrophysics, while the rest should be useful to any student who will need to apply or understand statistical results in their research.
+Astronomy-specific material/lectures will be optional for students from other research areas.
+The capstone of this course is for students to undertake original research projects applying statistical or machine learning methods to a problem (which may be related to but should not be identical to their current research effort).
 In general, I will try to adjust course content to reflect student interests.

 Grading Grading will be based on:

+30% Homework

-30% Homework 20% In-class activities 40% Final project
+20% In-class activities

+40% Final project

-10% Astro Coffee Participation
+10% Astro Coffee Participation / paper summary

 Homework: